A WITCHY MISTAKE

 Danu shrugged as she got to her feet.
 “Yeah.”

 “Why did you do that?”
-It took all I had not to shove Danu back down, I was so angry.
+It took all I had not to shove Danu back down.
+I was so angry.
 Instead, I yanked her behind me down the hallway away from everyone.
 “A giant booger?
 What are you?
 Twelve?”
-I wasn’t able to stop, but I managed to lower my voice.
+I wasn’t able to stop, but I lowered my voice.
 “That was so irresponsible.
 You can’t use your magic like that.
 What if someone saw you?”

 “So, you’re going to tell on me?”
 Danu stopped me.
 “Are you so jealous I have magic and you don’t that you have to rat me out?”
 Her vibrant green eyes glared at me.

 I threw my hands up and hissed.
 “I’m not jealous.
 I’m worried.
 What happens to all of us if everyone finds out we’re a family of witches?
 I don’t understand why you can’t see how dangerous your actions are.”
 Raising my voice, I added, “Besides, Mr. Saunders is going to phone your mom.
 You know he will.
 He has to.”

 As if saying his name invoked him, the principal sauntered toward us.
 “Ms. Furia,” he put his hand on Danu’s shoulder.
 “Are you okay?”
 When she nodded, he looked from her to Tiffany.
 “You and Ms. Beckham go to the office.”
 His chin pointed at me.
 “Ms. Cooper, back to class.”
 He stood in the hallway watching the video again, shaking his head.